 You can also apply through snail mail using this form

-Fewer fees, well sort of.
+Fewer fees, well, sort of.
 One thing you might notice when shopping around for rates is that some places charge high closing costs.
 I found that to be true with the big banks and credit unions that cater to service members and vets.
-VA loans restrict what fees are allowable and what is not.
-The problem is that origination fees are allowed and that is just a catch all of nonsense type fees that are not allowed by VA.
+VA loans restrict what fees are allowable and what are not.
+The problem here is that the origination fee is allowed, and that is just a catch-all of nonsense type fees that are not typically allowed by VA.
 So origination fees tend to be inflated, so shop around and try to negotiate.
-When I was shopping around I found a vet-centric lender that had closing costs more than twice as high as the credit union I eventually used.
+When I was shopping around, I found a vet-centric lender that had closing costs more than twice as high as the credit union I eventually used.

 No prepayment penalty, outrageously some loans will penalize you for paying your loan early.
 The VA does not allow it.

 The loan is assumable, you can have someone take over your loan as long as they otherwise qualify.
-If interest rates ever skyrocket and you need to get out from under your loan this is an attractive selling point because the terms of the loan do not change.
-The downside is that in most cases you don’t get back your entitlement until the loan is paid off.
+If interest rates ever skyrocket and you need to get out from under your loan, this is an attractive selling point because the loan terms do not change.
+The downside is that in most cases, you don’t get back your entitlement until the loan is paid off.

 Finding a lender

 In my opinion, local credit unions are the best places to look at.
-There are also online places like Veteran’s United and USAA but I found them to be expensive and they are mostly online only so you don’t have a person you can see face to face.
-Big banks seem to be the worst, higher rates and fees and they have lower closing rates.
+There are also online places like Veteran’s United and USAA but I have found them to be expensive, and they are mostly online only.
+So you don’t have a person you can see face to face.
+Big banks seem to be the worst, with higher rates and fees, and they have lower closing rates.
 An institution’s close rate is an often-overlooked statistic.

 Sorry for another rant.
 I feel better now.